Prevent Ransomware with Cybersecurity Monitoring

 Security vendors are continually improving their solutions, but sometimes those enhancements don’t get enabled by organizations—often because they’re unaware of them, or because they are behind on software and operating system updates.
 At a minimum, this can leave a security-strengthening feature unused.
 In the worst case, it could actually lead to a misconfiguration that creates an opening for cyberattacks.

 Establishing a regular practice of meeting with vendors to learn how they have improved their security controls can be valuable and help deepen internal understanding of security solutions and their capabilities.
 Enterprise IT teams can also use their in-house cybersecurity audit and cybersecurity monitoring tools to run attack surface discovery processes on vendors’ security solutions as well to identify any weak points that may need to be addressed.

 Adopting software-as-a-service (SaaS) consumption models and managed security services both further help ensure solutions are configured properly.
 With SaaS, new features and all the associated settings are implemented automatically.
 In the case of managed services, providers themselves perform the continuous monitoring needed to keep the environment up to date.

 Cybersecurity monitoring is part of good security posture management

 To protect against IT misconfigurations, cybersecurity monitoring has to be continuous.
 Security posture management techniques such as endpoint detection and response (EDR) and extended detection and response (XDR) provide the necessary capabilities and can be incorporated into an overall attack surface risk management platform.

 While misconfigurations—especially in the cloud—are a significant point of risk, the good news is they don’t have to be.
-With the right tools and processes in place, organisations can keep real-time watch over their IT environments and optimise their defences against ransomware and other cyberattacks.
+With the right tools and processes in place, organizations can keep real-time watch over their IT environments and optimize their defenses against ransomware and other cyberattacks.